 The Compensation Committee develops the performance criteria to be used for the Annual Cash Incentives, reviews the performance criteria with the independent compensation consultants and then discusses the performance criteria with our CEO and CFO.
 The Committee then sets the criteria as well as the weighting and performance achievement levels necessary to calculate Annual Cash Incentives based upon payout percentages established for our NEOs.
 For 2023, the performance criteria were based upon either industry competitive levels or our annual business plan (the "Annual Business Plan").
 Our Annual Business Plan is a forecast of expected business results for the applicable fiscal year based upon certain assumptions made by our management.
-The Compensation Committee believes that the performance relative to its Peer Group for setting total compensation and long-term incentive equity awards as described above.
+The Compensation Committee believes that the performance criteria, taken together, are strong objective indicators of the Company's performance, thus similar factors are typically used in determining the Company's performance relative to its Peer Group for setting total compensation and long-term incentive equity awards as described above.
 Target Annual Cash Incentives are determined as a percentage of each NEO's base salary.
-This target percentage is established by through an analysis of compensation for comparable positions in the Peer Group and is intended to provide a competitive level of compensation if the Company achieves the performance criteria established by the Compensation Committee.
+This target percentage is established through an analysis of compensation for comparable positions in the Peer Group and is intended to provide a competitive level of compensation if the Company achieves the performance criteria established by the Compensation Committee.